BioSchemas/bioschemas.github.io/_groups/TrainingMaterials.md

 applications: true

 # Page attributes
-abstract: 'The Bioschemas Training Material Group develops and maintains a community specification for describing training materials in biosciences available on the internet.'
+abstract: 'The Bioschemas Training Materials Group develops and maintains a community specification for describing training materials in biosciences available on the internet.'
 objectives:
   [
     'To develop a common schema to facilitate the description and dissemination of life science training material, using <a href="http://schema.org/">schema.org</a>.',